240p test suite

 A grid is scrolled vertically or horizontally, which can be used to test linearity of the signal and how well the display copes with scrolling.
-The C button can be used to toggle between horizontal and vertical, while the d-pad regulates speed, a button stops and the b button changes direction.
+The C or X buttons can be used to toggle between horizontal and vertical, while the d-pad regulates speed, the A button stops and the B button changes direction.

 A pattern consisting of a full screen of horizontal black and white stripes, one pixel tall each.
 This is a taxing pattern, specially when pressing the A button which enables alternating each frame the color of the lines.
 A good 240p video processor should show all frames.
 On several displays we've observed that the screen stays static on the first pattern displayed on screen and no change is shown.
 For this a Frame counter is present, which can be enabled with the C button on Genesis or the X button on Dreamcast.

 The user can also change the frames with the B button, which alternates the even and odd frame cadence for the automatic switching of patterns.